stakater/mto-docs/content/learn/kubernetes-multi-tenancy-tools.md

 ### Capsule

-A CNCF Sandbox project from Clastix, and the closest open-source comparison to MTO's core.
+A CNCF Sandbox project, and the closest open-source comparison to MTO's core.
 Capsule introduces a `Tenant` custom resource, groups namespaces under it, and enforces per-tenant policy on namespaces, quota, network policy and admission.
 A proxy component lets tenant users list resources scoped to their tenant.

 Best suited to teams that want namespace-based tenant governance from an open-source project and are prepared to assemble cost visibility, standardization and platform integrations separately.